- For years SAP has said that ByDesign was beating Netsuite with a 90 mph fastball.

 Conclusion and Calculation

 SAP receives a 0% accuracy rating on SAP ByDesign beating or shocking NetSuite.
-In fact, the quotation by Bill McDermott has repeatedly been used by NetSuite against SAP in its marketing literature.
+The quotation by Bill McDermott has repeatedly been used by NetSuite against SAP in its marketing literature.

 Link to the Parent Article